Jim Cope: Politics

 Cope joined the ALP in 1930 and became president of its Redfern branch.
 He was elected to the Redfern Municipal Council in 1948.

 Following the death of the incumbent Labor MP Tom Sheehan, Cope was elected to the House of Representatives at the 1955 Cook by-election.
 His seat was abolished in a redistribution, but he switched to Watson at the 1955 federal election.
 He held Watson until its abolition in 1969, when he transferred to the new seat of Sydney.

 Speakership

 On 27 February 1973, Cope was appointed the first Labor Speaker of the House since 1950.
 On 27 February 1975, the second anniversary of his election as speaker, he resigned after the Whitlam government refused to support him when he named Clyde Cameron, a government minister.
 Cope retired from parliament at the double dissolution election of 11 November 1975.

 Later life

-In the New Year's Honours of 1978, he was appointed a Commander of the Order of St Michael and St George (CMG), for his services to the parliament.
+In the New Year's Honours of 1978, he was appointed a Companion of the Order of St Michael and St George (CMG), for his services to the parliament.